barbowza/metronome/readme.md

 1. Set your desired tempo using the BPM slider or number input
 2. Select your time signature
 3. Click the "Start" button to begin
+4. If you notice the volume is attenuated at lower BPM try the Noise Gate Activator 😉

 ## 🎨 Customization